awsdocs/amazon-s3-userguide/doc_source/S3OutpostsBucketJava.md

-## :List access points for an AWS Outpost<a name="S3OutpostsListAccessPointJava"></a>
+## List access points for an AWS Outpost<a name="S3OutpostsListAccessPointJava"></a>

-The following SDK for Java example List access points for an Outposts bucket\.
+The following SDK for Java example lists access points for an Outposts bucket\.

 ```
 import com.amazonaws.services.s3control.model.*;